 For reimbursement of supplies or materials under and up to $99.99 (in total), you may purchase the items yourself and submit a CO-17XP Employee Voucher - Travel and Other form, with original receipts attached, to the Office of Faculty Development within 20 calendar days of the purchase so that approved paperwork can get to Accounts Payable within the required 30 calendar day time frame.
 This reimbursement will be charged to your Banner organization.
 Please note that the University will not reimburse employees for Connecticut State Sales Tax.
 For complete information and regulations on reimbursement for out-of-pocket expenses, please visit the Accounts Payable web page.

 For items equal to or greater than $100, please complete a Purchase Requisition (to issue a Purchase Order) and submit to the Office of Faculty Development before purchase.
-Allow two to four weeks for the processing of your order.
-For complete information on purchasing procedures and regulations, please visit the Purchasing Department's web page.
+All software purchases must be through an IT-approved vendor and an estimate obtained from IT from said vendor must be submitted with the Purchase Requisition.
+Allow four weeks for the processing of your order.
+For complete information on purchasing procedures and regulations, please visit the Procurement Department's web page.

 A supplement to your salary may be taken for any aspect of the project that does not include funds for supplies, materials or equipment.
 The stipend will be reflected in your Payroll check (usually in July).
 NOTE: Stipends may not exceed $2,500.00.